vicinityh2020/vicinity-agent/README.md

 In both cases, *read_links* and *write_links* are specified as arrays, however in actual implementation Agent takes and uses only the first value in array.

+Once transformations are done, the endpoint is executed on Adapter.